-Use room temperature distilled water or rainwater and pour slowly and evenly around the circumference of the container until you see moisture beginning to seep from the drainage holes.
+Use room-temperature distilled water or rainwater and pour slowly and evenly around the container’s circumference until moisture begins to seep from the drainage holes.
 It should receive indirect natural light and high humidity as it grows.

 While your plant is outside, you may wish to supplement its feeding with some fresh organic compost.

 In terms of fertilizer, a balanced liquid houseplant fertilizer works great when given once per month during the growing season.

 A good rule of thumb for your Schefflera is to feed it only during months the pot is outside and hold it back when it’s inside.

 As your umbrella plant is in a container, garden soil won’t be sufficient, even though the plant is outside.

 Instead, choose a quality tropical potting mix and amend it with a bit of sphagnum moss and perlite.

 You can add rooting hormone to the exposed layer if you want.
 Then wrap that wound with pre-moistened sphagnum moss and then wrap the moss in plastic to make sure that it doesn’t dry out.

 Indoor dwarf umbrella trees thrive in sandy potting soil – they won’t grow properly inside a container if the garden soil is used.